Set up PostgreSQL and PostGIS extension on Ubuntu

 The following may be executed from the SQL Shell as the postgres user:

-• Create a schema name is postgis with command CREATE SCHEMA.
+.
 CREATE SCHEMA enters a new schema into the current database.
 A schema is essentially a namespace: it contains named objects (tables, data types, functions, and operators) whose names can duplicate those of other objects existing in other schemas.

 postgres=# CREATE DATABASE gisdb;